-Rainforest wildlife here can be a little more difficult to spot than in some more popular locations, and guided walks can be challenging due to steep and slippery trails (it’s the wettest place in Madagascar).
+Rainforest wildlife here can be a little more difficult to spot than in some more locations due to the dense vegetation, and guided walks can be challenging due to steep and slippery trails (it’s also the wettest place in Madagascar).
+However, there is a fantastic selection of wildlife that can only be found including the beautiful red-ruffed lemur, aye aye, ring-tailed mongoose, tenrecs, leaf-tailed geckos, helmet vanga, Bernier’s vanga, Madagascar serpent eagle and humpback whales, dolphins and turtles.

 Hikes and wildlife spotting in the Masoala National Park and in the lodge’s own private reserve, night walks, visits to the local village, snorkelling, boat trips and kayaking.